Applied Optoelectronics (NASDAQ:AAOI) Releases Q3 2022 Earnings Guidance

-Several institutional investors have recently bought and sold shares of the company.
-Millennium Management LLC boosted its stake in Applied Optoelectronics by 79.0% in the second quarter.
-Millennium Management LLC now owns 403,692 shares of the semiconductor company’s stock valued at $626,000 after acquiring an additional 178,182 shares in the last quarter.
-Renaissance Technologies LLC lifted its position in Applied Optoelectronics by 646.4% during the second quarter.
-Renaissance Technologies LLC now owns 308,279 shares of the semiconductor company’s stock valued at $478,000 after purchasing an additional 266,979 shares during the period.
-Goldman Sachs Group Inc. lifted its position in Applied Optoelectronics by 240.3% during the first quarter.
-Goldman Sachs Group Inc. now owns 189,964 shares of the semiconductor company’s stock valued at $693,000 after purchasing an additional 134,141 shares during the period.
-PDT Partners LLC lifted its position in Applied Optoelectronics by 29.0% during the first quarter.
-PDT Partners LLC now owns 93,796 shares of the semiconductor company’s stock valued at $342,000 after purchasing an additional 21,061 shares during the period.
-Finally, Engineers Gate Manager LP lifted its position in Applied Optoelectronics by 55.8% during the first quarter.
-Engineers Gate Manager LP now owns 151,429 shares of the semiconductor company’s stock valued at $553,000 after purchasing an additional 54,257 shares during the period.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+XTX Topco Ltd bought a new position in shares of Applied Optoelectronics in the first quarter valued at $73,000.
+PDT Partners LLC grew its stake in shares of Applied Optoelectronics by 29.0% in the first quarter.
+PDT Partners LLC now owns 93,796 shares of the semiconductor company’s stock valued at $342,000 after buying an additional 21,061 shares in the last quarter.
+Invesco Ltd. grew its stake in shares of Applied Optoelectronics by 149.5% in the first quarter.
+Invesco Ltd. now owns 124,483 shares of the semiconductor company’s stock valued at $454,000 after buying an additional 74,589 shares in the last quarter.
+Renaissance Technologies LLC grew its stake in shares of Applied Optoelectronics by 646.4% in the second quarter.
+Renaissance Technologies LLC now owns 308,279 shares of the semiconductor company’s stock valued at $478,000 after buying an additional 266,979 shares in the last quarter.
+Finally, Engineers Gate Manager LP grew its stake in shares of Applied Optoelectronics by 55.8% in the first quarter.
+Engineers Gate Manager LP now owns 151,429 shares of the semiconductor company’s stock valued at $553,000 after buying an additional 54,257 shares in the last quarter.
 45.88% of the stock is currently owned by institutional investors and hedge funds.

 Applied Optoelectronics Company Profile